boynton/graphql2sadl/README.md

     $ graphql2sadl -j yourfile.graphql

-_Note: this tool is incomplete, more of a demo than a complete tool._
+_Note: this tool is incomplete, more of a demo than anything._